Carcassonne

 Cost Of Living

-The cost of living in Carcassonne is lower compared to major cities in France.
-Rent, groceries, dining out, and transportation costs are relatively affordable, making it an attractive destination for travelers on a budget.
+The cost of living in Carcassonne is relatively affordable compared to major French cities.
+Rent, groceries, dining out, and transportation costs are generally reasonable, making it an attractive destination for travelers looking to experience French culture without breaking the bank.
+Prices for accommodation, shopping, and entertainment are typically lower than in metropolitan areas like Paris.

 Carcassonne – French commune in Aude, Occitania